jakobrunge/tigramite/README.md

 # RCIT and RCoT
 This is an R package implementing the Randomized Conditional Independence Test (RCIT) and the Randomized conditional Correlation Test (RCoT).
+We recommend using RCoT as the default conditional independence test, since it is more accurate than RCIT.

 # Installation